 PETER ERLINDER: Good morning, Ms. Goodman.
 How are you?

 AMY GOODMAN: It’s good to have you with us.
-Can you start off just by explaining, in the jury verdict — seventeen charges against Sami Al-Arian — he was either acquitted or the jury deadlocked on every single one.
+Can you start off just by explaining, in the jury verdict — 17 charges against Sami Al-Arian — he was either acquitted or the jury deadlocked on every single one.
 Not found guilty in any of the charges against him?

 PETER ERLINDER: That’s correct.
-The jury found him not guilty of approximately half of the charges and the more serious charges, and then with the charges in which they weren’t able to reach a verdict, they had voted ten-to-two in favor of acquittal, and they were still deliberating at a time that the judge ended the deliberations.
+The jury found him not guilty of approximately half of the charges and the more serious charges, and then with the charges in which they weren’t able to reach a verdict, they had voted 10 to two in favor of acquittal, and they were still deliberating at a time that the judge ended the deliberations.
 So it’s quite clear that the evidence against Dr. Al-Arian was extraordinarily weak.

 And your listeners should know that his defense consisted entirely of the First Amendment.
 There were no witnesses, no evidence.
 Sami didn’t testify and his lawyers, Linda Moreno and Bill Moffitt, stood before the jury and simply said that everything this man has done is protected by the Constitution of the United States.
 And the jury agreed.

-AMY GOODMAN: So, the judge hands down a sentence of — what was it? — fifty-seven months.
+AMY GOODMAN: So, the judge hands down a sentence of — what was it?
+Fifty-seven months?

 PETER ERLINDER: Correct.